 In late March, we went apple picking.
-We went to pick apples and I think we went a little nuts.One thing you must know about PYO, short for Pick Your Own is that - It Is Hard To Stop!
-There is just something about being in the midst of nature's bounty with trees heaving under the weight of fresh ready to pick fruit that skews your perspective and warps your sense of quantity.
-Suddenly 15 kilos of apples for two medium sized adults and two tiny fussy beings isn't a lot at all.
+We went to pick apples and I think we went little nuts.One thing you must know about PYO, short for Pick Your Own is that - It Is Hard To Stop!
+There is just something about being in the midst of nature's bounty with trees heaving under the weight of fresh ready-to-pick fruit that skews your perspective and warps your sense of quantity.
+Suddenly 15 kilos of apples for two medium-sized adults and two tiny fussy beings isn't a lot at all.

-One of the first things I baked after we lugged four bags of mixed apples home was Apple Crumble.
+One of the first things I baked, after we lugged four bags of mixed apples home, was Apple Crumble.
 Honest to good, old-fashioned, buttery, golden apple crumble.
 I have been baking this crumble for ten years and it never grows old.
 It used to be quite popular on my old food site and I deemed it was finally time to share it here as well.
 I like to bake this in what seems to be a vintage Lemon Meringue Pie dish - ironic, I know!
 But it works for me.
 A pie dish is really great because this crumble is essentially an open pie.
-Originally baked with granny smiths, I bake it with whatever variety of apple I have on hand, even mixing varieties on occasion.
+Originally baked with granny smiths, I bake it with whatever variety of apples I have on hand, even mixing varieties on occasion.

 For The Filling

-450g apples, peeled, cored and cut into 1cm pieces
+- 450 g apples, peeled, cored and cut into 1cm pieces

-1 tbsp plain flour
+- 1 tablespoon plain flour, or spelt flour

-1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

 For The Crumble

-a pinch of salt
+- a pinch of salt

-a pinch of ground nutmeg
+- a pinch of ground nutmeg

-200g unsalted butter, softened
+- 110 g unsalted butter, softened

-Preheat oven to 180C.
-Butter a 9 inch ovenproof dish.
+- Preheat oven to 180°C. Butter a 9 inch ovenproof dish.

 To Make The Filling

-Place fruit in a large bowl.
+- Place fruit in a large bowl.
 Sprinkle with sugar, flour and cinnamon.
 Mix well with a spoon and set aside while you make the crumble.

 To Make The Crumble

-Place flour, salt, nutmeg and sugar in a large bowl and mix well.
+- Place flour, salt, nutmeg and sugar in a large bowl and mix well.
 Take a little butter at a time and rub into the flour and sugar mixture.
 Keep rubbing until all the butter is used up and the mixture resembles breadcrumbs.

-Spoon fruit mixture into the bottom of the dish.
+- Spoon fruit mixture into the bottom of the dish.
 Sprinkle crumble on top.
 Bake for 30 to 40 minutes until top is golden.

 - Serve warm with clotted cream or vanilla ice cream.